 Intermediate units ($500-$1400AUD-ish) see an increase in quality – more metal in the housing and control surfaces, a definite increase in the quality of the A/D D/A conversion.
 They are generally reliable on most systems, and many feature a healthy array of inputs and outputs for musical carnage.
 Most semi-pro users will find themselves in this market – these deliver great performance for a reasonable price.

-Higher end units ($1500AUD to the sky) are usually reserved for those musicians who actually make money.
+Higher end units ($1500AUD to the sky) are usually reserved for those musicians who actually make money, others just decide to do the music but also make money investing online, which is faster since you can learn online about what to choose between Crypto vs Stocks or others way to make money.
 They are made in fewer numbers, which usually means more care is taken to ensure the product performs exceedingly well.
 They generally feature kick-ass A/D D/A conversion, and definitely have a sparkle of ‘expensive’ written all over it.
 These guys often don’t have easy-to-use inputs and outputs though, and have to be paired with other devices like Mic Preamps to be able to record anything.
 But when you can afford something in this range, you can ‘probably’ (and I stress ‘probably’) afford a preamp to go with it.

 So, what do you recommend?

 Below is a list of interfaces, many of which I have had little experience with myself, but I have ‘heard’ perform well for each of the budget categories I talked about above.
 It is by no means comprehensive, but might give you a starting point in your search for a good interface.
 Here goes…

 M-Audio FastTrack – Generally you can find this puppy under $200.
 It’s a small package, with two inputs, but with only one XLR input on the front, instrument input on the back.
 Yes, it uses a bit of plastic, but apart from that it’s an amazing performer for the price.